 If your gel manicure is lifting and peeling you can remove them by soaking them in a mixture of very warm water, soap (detergent), and oil for 10-15 minutes.

-This technique won’t work on a gel manicure that is in good condition so I won’t advise trying it on a freshly done set.
+So this technique won’t work on a gel manicure that is in good condition so I won’t advise trying it on a freshly done set.

 In this video, she was removing Polygel Nails but it would work also with gel polish as well.